 One of the best aspects of social media is being able to share something with your followers, but other social media platforms make reposting a bit easier.

 On Twitter, you can retweet.
 On Facebook, there’s the option to share a post.
 And on Instagram, you can repost, which is essentially a way to share a picture from another Instagram user with your followers.

 Though reposting isn’t an official feature of Instagram’s apps or website, it’s something that many brands and users have been doing for a while now.
 And it’s a tactic that has delivered great success, too.
-Here at Buffer, reposting was a key factor in our growing our Instagram audience by over 60 percent.
+Here at Buffer, reposting user-generated content was a key factor in our growing our Instagram audience by over 400%.